Superstar: The Karen Carpenter Story: Reception and copyright lawsuit

+The film premiered in 1987.
 Upon its release, the film was a minor art hit, and was shown at several film festivals.
 However, shortly thereafter, Richard Carpenter viewed the film and became irate with its portrayal of his family and himself.
 It later emerged that Haynes never obtained music licensing from either Richard or the Carpenters' label, A&M Records, for the numerous songs used in the film.
 Richard sued Haynes for failing to obtain the clearances and won to the point of blocking Superstars theatrical release.
 The Museum of Modern Art retains a copy of this film, but in an agreement with The Carpenter Estate, they do not exhibit it.
 Nevertheless, bootleg copies remain in circulation and it can still be seen on YouTube.

 In his analysis of Superstar's bootleg existence, Lucas Hilderbrand, a professor of film studies at University of California, Irvine, stated: "Analogue reproduction of the text rather than destroying the original's aura, actually reconstructs it.
 Materially the fallout of the image and sound mark each successive copy as an illicit object, a forbidden pleasure watched and shared and loved to exhaustion."

-In 2003, Entertainment Weekly labeled the film at No. 45 on the list of the Top 50 Cult Movies.
+In 2003, Entertainment Weekly ranked the film at No. 45 on its list of the Top 50 Cult Movies.